karzac/stopp/README.md

 cache(s) to update, but turning it off is usually instant (try doing a hard refresh in your browser — command + shift + r in Chrome — if it doesn't update right away).

-You should note that when adding domains to the filter, subdomains are always as seperate domains.
+You should note that when adding domains to the filter, subdomains are always treated as seperate domains.
 For example, adding `reddit.com` will not block `www.reddit.com`.
 This is just how the `hosts` file works.